Role-Based Access Control

 Utilizing Access Hooks and Access Keys for Role-Based Access Control

-An access hook controls access to a specific action that can be performed in the SL1 user interface.
+An access hook controls access to a specific action that can be performed in the Skylar One user interface.
 These actions include navigating to a page, viewing information about an element in the system, and editing elements in the system.
 Each access hooks is designed to be highly granular, providing access to only one action on one specific entity or page.
-Because of this granularity, there are hundreds of access hooks available in SL1.
+Because of this granularity, there are hundreds of access hooks available in Skylar One.

 Access hooks are not granted to users directly; instead, access hooks are grouped together to form an access key, which can be granted to users either directly through their user account or indirectly through a user policy.

-In SL1, a user must be assigned to the same organization as an element and have been granted the necessary access keys to view or edit that element.
+In Skylar One, a user must be assigned to the same organization as an element and have been granted the necessary access keys to view or edit that element.

-Due to the importance of access hooks in determining role-based access control in SL1, users cannot add or alter access hooks.
+Due to the importance of access hooks in determining role-based access control in Skylar One, users cannot add or alter access hooks.

 For more information about access hooks and access keys, see the section on Access Permissions.